Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/c_cft_introduction_vms/Installation/Transferred_files_physical/_index.md

 title: "Transferred files physical properties"
 linkTitle: "Work with files"
 weight: 220
---- Transferred files can be designated by physical or logical names.
-As the files are accessed by {{< TransferCFT/axwayvariablesComponentShortName  >}} sub- processes, the logical names used must be defined in a table of logical names at least at JOB level.
+---Transferred files can be designated by physical or logical names.
+As the files are accessed by {{< TransferCFT/axwayvariablesComponentShortName  >}} sub-processes, the logical names used must be defined in a table of logical names at least at JOB level.

 The physical file name must include the name and name extension.
 If there is no extension, add the '.' character to the end of the file name.
 Otherwise, the transfer fails with an ERRLREC error.